timcash/shikonohenka/README.md

 ##### Definitions
 _Manifesto_: A declaration of one’s beliefs, opinions, motives, and intentions.
 It is simply a document that an organization or person writes that declares what is important to them.

-_Model_: The method one uses to think about and predict anything about the world.
+_Model_: describes the details of state structures and transition functions

 _Axiom_: A premise or starting point of reasoning.
 As classically conceived, an axiom is a premise so evident as to be accepted as true without controversy.